1806 Draped Bust Half Dollar

 About This Coin

-The 1806 Draped Bust Half Dollar is a United States half dollar from the Draped Bust Half Dollars 1796-1807 series.
-The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait, while the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
+The 1806 Draped Bust Half Dollar is a United States half dollar from the Draped Bust Half Dollars 1796-1807 series — a late issue, 7th of 8 years in the series.
+In 1806, coins were struck at the Philadelphia Mint with a combined mintage of 8.9 million.
+This represents the highest annual mintage in the entire series, above the series median of 203,379.
+The obverse features Liberty facing right with draped bust and ribbon-bound hair, designed after a Gilbert Stuart portrait and the reverse displays a small, naturalistic eagle perched on a palm branch within a wreath (1796-1797) or a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM (1801-1807).
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
+Collectors have identified 2 known die varieties for this date, including retained cud, shattered die.
+Produced 10 years after the celebrated 1796 key date.
+Across its variants, estimated values range from $462 to $34K depending on mint mark, grade, and strike type.
+A notable auction result reached $204K in MS66 grade at Heritage Auctions.
 Designed by Robert Scot.
-32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
-The Draped Bust Half Dollar continued the evolution of the denomination.
-The small eagle reverse (1796-1797) gives way to the more imposing heraldic eagle (1801-1807).
-No half dollars were struck from 1798-1800 due to heavy demand for other denominations.
-The 1796 and 1797 small eagle halves are among the most sought-after early U.S. coins.
-All dates in this series command significant premiums.

 Value Estimates